Astro-Luminoso/my-blog-spa/README.md

 ## How to Run

-This api uses Vite as a build tool.
+This app uses Vite as a build tool.

 ### 1. Product Status
 - The product is not created and implemented yet.